lokesh-rj/acceptance-tests/README.md

 I have used gitbash command line tool to run my tests

-First you would need to install the node packages/ depemdencies in the package.json file.
+First you would need to install the node packages/ dependencies in the package.json file.

 `npm install`